This post explains how to update a brass light fixture using spray paint.

 I have been eager to update a few things in my kitchen – mostly to update a brass light fixture that hangs over my table.

-When I decorated this kitchen, shiny brass was popular.
+When I decorated this kitchen, shiny brass was popular, not aged brass.
 I like the warmth of gold over silver, bronze, or black, but a muted gold – not shiny anymore.
 I want to add more white with color pops and less black to the room.

 Here is my inspiration photo.
 I love these white metal lights.
 They are simple and classic, yet a bit unique.
 The light fixture in my kitchen is not quite the same, but I knew I could spray paint the brass on mine, white – to start giving my kitchen the light and airy feel I am after.